InES-HPMM/jamulus_direct/README.md

 - On Windows: Install and run Bonjour Print Services https://support.apple.com/kb/DL999?locale=en_US
 - Android Phone: Install and run BonjourBrowser Application from the Play Store
 - Apple: TODO
-- Linux: In a terminal run: `ping raspberrypi.local`
+- Linux: In a terminal run: `ping jamulusdirect.local`

-Once you have found out the IP of the Raspberrypi.
-Enter the IP in the VNC Viewer application.
+To connect to the RaspberryPi with VNC viewer, enter `jamulusdirect.local`.
+The VNC viewer should find the RaspberryPi by this hostname.
 To login use:
 - User: pi
 - Password: unmute2021

+If the VNC Viewer cannot find the hostname `jamulusdirect.local`then do the following:
+- On Windows: Install and run Bonjour Print Services https://support.apple.com/kb/DL999?locale=en_US
+- Linux: In a terminal run: `ping jamulusdirect.local`.
+The ping command shows the IP of jamulusdirect.local.
+In VNC Viewer, use this IP to connect.
+- Android Phone: Install and run BonjourBrowser Application from the Play Store.
+When scanning your network with the BonjourBrowser, it should show you the IP of your RaspberryPi.
+In VNC Viewer, use this IP to connect.

 When you are logged in, you can change the password of the RaspberryPi
 (Click Raspberry Symbol on top left -> Preferences -> Raspberry Pi Configuration -> Change Password)